 Whatever befalls the earth, befalls the children of the earth, we didn’t weave the web of life, we are merely a strand in it, whatever we do to the web, we do to ourselves.

-Slow Life is an international non profit organization, founded in 2001 under the name of Tursiops Society Onlus, for the tutelage and right to well-being, dedicated to studies, research, actions, training and divulgation of natural preventive and integrative medicine.
-The Association is recognized by the City Council of Turin.
+Slow Life is an international non profit organization, founded in 2001 under the name of Tursiops Society Onlus, for the tutelage and right to well-being, dedicated to studies, research, actions, training and divulgation of natural preventive medicine and ecotourism promotion.
+The Association is recognized by the City Council of Turin and the Italian Ministry of Work and Social Policies.

 The first pet therapy studies were run with thetursiop truncatus dolphins, hence the first name of the association.
 The results of such research have been published on the prestigious international medical and scientific journal British Medical Journal and broadcast by the media the world over, amongst which we wish to mention the BBC, the Fox tv USA, Canale 5 and Rete 4 Mediaset, Rai 3 Italy, the New York Times, the Sidney Herald…